0xheartcode/FluffyBots/BNBChainBot/README.md

 # BNBChainBot

 This was commissioned job I did a while back.

-Pretty early in my journey, hence why it's all 1 file.
+Pretty early in my journey.

 The bot works fine ✅

 The goal of this bot is to buy, sell and swap BNB to tokens, on pancakeswap v2.